Mika McKinnon: Education and early career

 In 2000, she was a student in the astronomy program of the Summer Science Program and later served on its board and as a guest lecturer.

 McKinnon received her Bachelor of Science in Physics from the University of California, Santa Barbara in 2005, attending the College of Creative Studies.
-There, she re-launched the Society of Physics Students chapter and led a student colloquia on science in fiction.
+There, she re-launched the Society of Physics Students chapter and led a student colloquium on science in fiction.

 She received her Master of Science in geophysics from the University of British Columbia in 2010.
 Her graduate work was about assessing and managing risk of landslides using statistical models to map their physical characteristics to better predict landslide runout and reduce the number of casualties and the extent of the damage.

 While looking for work after graduation, during a hiring freeze by the Canadian government, she discovered women in her field were being hired because they could be paid less than men – which contributed to her vocal support for women and minorities in science.